 Members are expected to:

-- cover the costs of membership, including providing suitable clothing.
+cover the costs of membership, including providing suitable performance clothing.

-Rehearsals occur every Friday from 4.00pm to 6.00pm, at Mead Hall, 65 Flinders Street, Adelaide.
+Rehearsals occur fortnightly from 4.00pm to 6.00pm, at Mead Hall, 65 Flinders Street, Adelaide.
 A full schedule will be supplied on acceptance.

 Members are expected to learn the music before rehearsals.
 If necessary, they should ask their instrumental music teacher for help.

-If a member can’t attend a rehearsal, they should notify the conductor.
+If a member can’t attend a rehearsal, they must notify the conductor.

 Rehearsal and performance uniforms